suffolklibraries/lgc/content/collections/events/young-creatives-13-01.md

         text: 'car parks'
       -
         type: text
-        text: " near the venue, the closest is\_at Tower Ramparts, use IP1 3DH for Sat Navs."
+        text: " near the venue, the closest is\_the NCP at Tower Ramparts, use IP1 3DH for Sat Navs."
 cta: |-
   [https://www.insideoutcommunity.com/](https://www.insideoutcommunity.com/)